Florida man randomly beat sleeping passenger in bloody mid-flight assault, feds say

 The FAA has fielded 1,748 unruly passenger reports so far in 2024, steadily encroaching on 2023’s total of 2,076.
 In 2022, the agency received 2,455 reports of unruly passengers, a sharp drop from 2021’s all-time high of 5,973.
 The FBI has jurisdiction over in-flight crimes, and violators can end up with felony records, plus fines of up to $37,000 per violation — and a single incident can result in multiple fines.
 Inappropriate or violent behavior can also land travelers on an airline’s internal no-fly list, and those with TSA PreCheck can lose their eligibility in the aftermath of such an incident.

-Nelson is due to appear at a detention hearing on Wednesday.
-He is charged with one count of assault by beating, striking, and wounding in the special aircraft jurisdiction of the United States.
+Nelson is charged with one count of assault by beating, striking, and wounding in the special aircraft jurisdiction of the United States.
+His trial date has been set for December 11.
 If convicted, Nelson faces a year behind bars.